 During the Bioblitz we will have ecologists and wildlife experts on hand to identify what you can find in your local area.
 Simply take a photo and tag us on Twitter or Instagram to find out what that creature is, and to be in with the chance to win a prize from the National Biodiversity Data Centre.

 Take the whole family out on a biodiversity walk with our Biodiversity Scavenger Hunt for kids.
 Print the activity sheet at home, or request one posted to you.
-Share with us online to receive a certificate of completion and to be in with the chance to win a prize.
+Share with us online to be in with the chance to win a prize.

-With thanks to our funders, the National Parks and Wildlife Service, we are looking forward to these family and social distancing friendly events for this years National Biodiversity Week.
+With thanks to our funders, the National Parks and Wildlife Service, we are looking forward to enjoying this huge range of in-person and online events for this years National Biodiversity Week.